jhallen/exorsim/doc/edos.md

 using the "ATTR,filename,80" command.
 Then you use the PURGE command to delete the names from the directory and delete the gaps in the allocated space.

+Most files are text files: in EDOS-II, each line of text is terminated with a CR-LF sequence.
+Often there are padding NULs between lines.
+The last sector of text files is padded with NULs.
+There is no end of file mark, except that when the EDOS PROM loads S19 files, it will stop reading when it encounters a special S record: S ESC ($53 $1B).